 The tour guides will pick you up at the Visitor Center.
 I should mention that the Visitor Center also has a gift shop with lots of interesting items.
 You will want to allow some time to check it out either before or after your tour.
 Our tour started with a brief introduction outside then we entered the part of 97 Orchard St that was a German Beer Saloon from 1864 to 1886.
 They did a great job recreating what was it would have been like back then.
 Unfortunately, no photos are allowed inside.
 We took a few minutes to look around and then took our seats so that Sarah could tell us more.

 The Shop Life Tour at the Tenement Museum in NYC

-A German couple (the Schneiders) ran the bar together and throughout our tour, Sarah shared information about them so that you really felt like you knew them and the struggles they faced.
+A German couple (the Schneiders) ran the bar together and throughout our tour, Sarah shared information about them so that you felt like you knew them and the struggles they faced.
 We also got to see artifacts like their marriage announcement.
 Unfortunately, they have not been able to trace the family lines to current day like they have with many other families that lived in the building.

-It was really interesting to learn the origins of some of today’s culture.
+It was interesting to learn the origins of some of today’s culture.
 I didn’t realize that German beer saloons were some of the first places where it was acceptable for men and women to drink together.
 Now, although men typically outnumber the women at bars, everyone is welcome.

-I also really enjoyed the role-playing activity that we did.
+I also enjoyed the role-playing activity that we did.
 We were each given cards with information about a real person that would have frequented the saloon.
 We had time to go around and meet the other people and learn about them too.
-I was really impressed by how much information they knew about these people that lived over 100 years ago.
+I was impressed by how much information they knew about these people that lived over 100 years ago.